 10. Bicycle Courier/Delivery

-Call Mike (831/920-8181) for the most up-to-date information.
-Service areas may include Carmel, Del Rey Oaks, Marina (including CSUMB campus), Monterey (including Ryan Ranch and Garden Road), Pacific Grove, Salinas, Sand City, and Seaside.
+Call Mike (831.920.8181) for the most up-to-date information about Green Pedal service areas, which may include Carmel, Del Rey Oaks, Marina (including CSUMB campus), Monterey (including Ryan Ranch and Garden Road), Pacific Grove, Salinas, Sand City, and Seaside.

 11. Bicycle Infrastructure

 - Expressing appreciation to the Monterey City Council, Salinas City Council, other local cities’ councils, to the Transportation Agency for Monterey County, and to the Board of Supervisors for bike infrastructure improvements is one way you can help.